SESYNC-ci/basic-git-lesson/_slides/rstudio.md

 ## Save your work

-Yes, save 'lesson-1.R' to file.
-But I mean *really* save it, by commiting it to your project and syncing up to a GitHub repository.
+Do save the 'lesson-1.R' file.

+But I mean *really* save your work, by commiting it to your project and syncing up to a GitHub repository.

 1. Go to the `git` tab in RStudio
 1. Select `commit` to open the "Review Changes" window